nccgroup/reactor/docs/source/introduction.rst

 Logging
 -------

-..
-TODO this is out of date.
-Check with ElastAlert!

 By default, Reactor uses a simple basic logging configuration to print log messages to standard error.
 You can change the log level to ``INFO`` messages by using the ``--verbose`` or ``--debug`` command line options.